kyouryuukunn/renpy-ActionEditor/README.md

              `layer`
                   the string of a layer name to be moved `check_points`
-                  A tuple of tuples of z, duration, warper `loop`
+                  A list of tuples of z, duration, warper `loop`
                   Default False, if True, this sequence of motions repeats.
              `subpixel`